 The objective of this experiment is to achieve hands-on experience with different magnetic components from design and material perspectives.
 This experiment covers B-H curves of magnetic material and inductor design through identifying unknown design factors.

+Principles:

-The B-H curve of a magnetic element, such as an inductor or transformer, can be identified using a simple circuit.
+The B-H curve of a magnetic element, such as an inductor or transformer, is a characteristic of the magnetic material forming the core around which windings are wrapped.
+This characteristic provides information about the magnetic flux density that the core can handle with respect to the current flowing in the windings.
+It also provides information about limits before the core is magnetically saturated, i.e. when pushing more current through the coil leads to no further magnetic flux flow.
+The curve can be identified using a simple circuit.
 Using Ampere’s law, the magnetic flux intensity (H) is proportional to the current in a coil; for example, for a single N-turn coil carrying a current (i) wrapped around a core of average length (l) and cross-sectional area (A), Ampere’s law yields,

 Also, the voltage across the coil (v) can be determined by the flux rate of change dφ/dt using Faraday’s law.
 For the same coil described previously,